-In 2018 the General Data Protection Regulations (GDPRs) will come into force.
-It is an EU regulation put in place to ensure privacy and protection of data held within its borders.
+In 2018 the General Data Protection Regulation (GDPR) will come into force.
+It is an EU regulation updating the rules for privacy and protection of data of EU citizens.
 Plus, it was passed with a view to cut down the costs of compliance by having all EU countries using the same set of rules.

 Compliance is a shared responsibility - we will ensure our cloud products meet the standards required through security, technology to meet all business needs, support and communication with our clients.

 Firstly, do you need to comply?
 Any company that holds “personal data” relating to their customers or employees will need to comply with the new rules.
 The key definition here is what is personal data.
 Personal data is defined as any data that allows you to identify a living individual, so an Email address is personal data, for example.
 You will probably need an expert in the law to make sure you are compliant, and you’ll need to review what data you store, how you use it and whether it’s lawful to process it.
 You’ll also need to consider documenting your approach to compliance.

 The GDPR is fairly similar to the current Data Protection Act provisions, so if your business is complying with the current law then you have a good starting point to work from.
 Some of the changes your business will need to be aware of include:

 Any breach or non-compliance would not only have a devastating effect on the reputation of your business but you could face hefty fines of up to €20m or up to 4% of the global business turnover – whichever is higher.

 Your business will be protected against potential ruinous fines if it can be shown you’re doing all that the law requires to protect customer data.
 So you need to show you have done due diligence by employing proper security and having all procedures in place.